HOW SECURE IS AN AI-GENERATED APP? 2026 FAILURE-MODE CATALOG

 ref-webhook /site/ref-webhook/ Stripe / payment webhook signature detections

 A probe that fires on its matched reference is, by construction, a false positive.
-The rule is killed; the count never reaches the report.
-Heuristic scanners that ship without ground-truth references publish recall-leaning numbers because they cannot measure their own precision.
-The benchmark below is net of false-positive elimination via the reference sites.
+The rule is killed before it ships.
+Heuristic scanners that lack ground-truth references publish recall-leaning numbers because they cannot measure their own precision.
+Every recurrence claim in this catalog is net of false-positive elimination via the reference sites.

 For the methodology in detail, see the companion pattern: False positives and the ref0 control.